yaagmurss/Automation-Developer-Professional-Training/4_Variables_And_Arguments.md

 ***GenericValue***

--This is a UiPath proprietary variable type that can store any kind of data, including text, numbers, dates, and arrays.
+- This is a UiPath proprietary variable type that can store any kind of data, including text, numbers, dates, and arrays.
 This type is mainly used in activities in which we aren't sure what type of data we'll receive, yet in general, using this is temporary.

-What are some business scenarios in which you will use GenericValue?
+***What are some business scenarios in which you will use GenericValue?***
--Data is extracted from a UI field and forwarded to another workflow without processing.
+- Data is extracted from a UI field and forwarded to another workflow without processing.
--Two versions of the same Excel file are being compared column by column.
+- Two versions of the same Excel file are being compared column by column.
 The columns are different in terms of data type, the only relevant thing is which entries have changed.

-What is a workflow?
+***What is a workflow?***

 - A workflow represents a relatively small piece of an automation project,typically executing a specific part of the process.
 - Once built, it can be reused across different projects.

 - UiPath Studio provides you with predefined workflow layouts to suit all the needs of a fast and reliable automation process.

-- The workflow layouts are:
+- ***The workflow layouts are:***
-    Sequences
+- Sequences
-    Flowcharts
+- Flowcharts
-    State Machines
+- State Machines
-    Global Exception Handler
+- Global Exception Handler

 - The fastest, most reliable, and useful way of automating a process is to break it down into smaller bits.